anonymousband/anonymousband.github.io/about/index.md

 permalink: /about/
 ---

-Anonymous is a band that plays our own music and plays well known music as well.
+Anonymous is an amazing band that plays music whenever we can.